jooonior/tf2-loadouts-script/README.md

 ## SETUP

-1. Download the [latest release]() and extract it into your config folder
+1. Download `tf2-loadouts-script.zip` from the [latest release](https://github.com/juniorsgithub/tf2-loadouts-script/releases/) and extract it into your `tf/custom` folder

 2. Add `exec loadouts/load` to your `autoexec.cfg`